The Gift of A Letter

 Today, I am going to show you how to line an envelope so you can send letters to your friends and family in your own style.

 “We’ve Become too Busy for the Little Things In Life That Add Up To Great Polish” -Letitia Baldridge

-When you go to your mailbox, not your in-box, the mailbox outside your house or apartment, do you open the handwritten or personal envelopes first because you can’t wait to see who has written and why?
+When you go to your mailbox, not your in-box, the mailbox outside your house or apartment, do you open pretty handwritten or personal envelopes first because you can’t wait to see who has written and why?
 Or do you hold those letters aside to enjoy after you are done sorting your bills and recycling the junk mail?

 Whatever your approach, you no doubt recognize the importance of a letter that comes in a beautiful envelope with personal handwriting and a decoration or two.
 In our social media age, when even birthday greetings are sent by e-mail, the personal letter is truly a gift to savor and enjoy.

 I recently was cleaning out my attic and came across a box of old letters from college.
 They were from most of my girlfriends.
 I sat down to read them and got totally immersed in the magic of their written words.
 I was laughing and crying at some of the things I was reading.
 It was enlightening to say the least.

 I had such a good time reading them, that I made photocopies of all of them and sent them to my friends to read their own letters that they wrote a long time ago.
 They could not only reminisce, but they could see how far they have come, did they reach their dreams?
 Were they still the same person with the same values and ambitions?

 Reading all the letters made me think how I used to love getting letters, it was the only way my friends and I could connect, no e-mail, and phone calls were too expensive, so letters were how we not only expressed our thoughts but our style in the stationery we chose.